prechelt/ojsrqc/plugins/generic/reviewqualitycollector/README.md

 - When both are filled, they are checked against RQC whether they are a valid pair.
 - If they are accepted, they are stored as additional JournalSettings.
-- If these settings exist, the plugin will add a button "RQC-grade reviews" by which editors can submit the reviewing data for a given submission to RQC in order to trigger the grading.
+- If these settings exist, the plugin will add a button "RQC-grade the reviews" by which editors can submit the reviewing data for a given submission to RQC in order to trigger the grading.
   This step is optional for the editors.